ramigs/ramigs.dev/src/site/posts/2021-10-01-load-testing-artillery.md

 [Artillery](https://artillery.io) to load test the backend (and database) of the application we're working on.

-I'll begin by giving a bit of context on the challenge that led us to the necessity for load testing and Artillery as the right tool for it.
+I'll begin by giving a bit of context on the challenge that led us to need load testing and Artillery as the right tool for that.

 I'll then provide a brief overview on what Artillery is and how to use it to write and run load tests.
-I'll also be sharing some of the insights we've learned along the way, plus some really cool and useful Artillery features and testing strategies.
+I'll also be sharing some of the insights we've learned along the way, plus some very useful Artillery features and testing strategies.

 ## The challenge